 The best way to learn forex trading might surprise you.
 Because it’s contrary to what the mass does.
 If you asked most traders this question, they would usually say, trade a demo account for say, a minimum of six months.
 I say, that’s only a good way to learn forex trading and not the best way to learn to trade.
 You can try to guess why this is so.
-There are two things here: Best way to learn forex trading and (a good way of) learning forex trading.
+There are two things here: The best way to learn forex trading and (a good way of) learning forex trading.
 Now the best way to learn forex trading is to actually trade real money.
 Not demo.
 Astonished?
 Read on to find out why.

 Learning Formally (Well, to some extent)

 Online, there’s a plethora of information on forex trading that you can find for free.
 Most of which are crap though.
 It’s wise only to limit yourself to what and the amount of stuff you read especially if you’re not so experienced.
-This will prevent you from getting yourself confused with the information overload.
+This will prevent you from getting yourself confused with information overload.
 The School of Pipsology has everything you need to get you off the ground.
 On FXStreet you can join and watch webinars that teach and talk about what moves the market and details of some technical analysis strategies.
-All these for free.
-You could get yourself a good read on forex, just buy at least one book from Amazon and read while in the bus or in the waiting room, in the toilet, wherever, doesn’t really matter.
+All these are for free.
+You could get yourself a good read on forex, just buy at least one book from Amazon and read while on the bus or in the waiting room, in the toilet, wherever, doesn’t really matter.
 Just get the book I recommended above to get yourself enlightened, in a more or less passive way.
 This first part of getting the best way to learn to trade forex is essential, but don’t overdo this step.
-You’ll get bored quick or get yourself bemused.
+You’ll get bored quickly or get yourself bemused.
 The information you need to start is enough.
-The real, the best way to learn is not by reading anything anyone writes everywhere.
+The real, best way to learn is not by reading anything anyone writes everywhere.

 After a couple of readings, you need to trade a demo account.
 Now here’s the tricky part.
 You don’t trade a demo account for long.
 Why?
 Because I said so!
 Kidding.
-Most brokers, on a demo account will give you USD50,000 of virtual money to start with.
+Most brokers, on a demo account, will give you USD50,000 of virtual money to start with.
 The question is, on a real account are you actually going to start with USD50,000?
 I doubt.
-Trading demo is nowhere near the reality of forex trading.
+A trading demo is nowhere near the reality of forex trading.
 It’s only essential to learn how technical/fundamental analysis works.
 You use it to actually understand how the indicators you read about work and how economic news affects price action.
 So on a demo account, if you can set the amount of virtual money to start with, make it as realistic as possible.
 How much would you start with on a real trading account?
 USD500?
 USD2,000?
-Set your demo money around the same amout that you would trade with when you become ready to trade on real money.
+Set your demo money around the same amount that you would trade with when you become ready to trade on real money.
 What about the duration of trading a demo account?
 I would say two months is enough to learn about indicators and develop some signal strategies.
 One broker I recommend for trading a demo account is Exness.
 Get yourself an Exness demo account now and get to work.

 Getting into the wilderness

 Now the hard part.
 After learning for a couple of months on a demo, now is the time to put in some real money.
-USD1,000 is enough, or even half of it.
+USD 1,000 is enough, or even half of it.
 You start and make sure you trade the tiniest lots possible.
 This is not the time to set big goals, this is where you take time to master and control your psychology and emotions.
 This is where the real learning is.
 Here you’re trading with real money, it’s going to be hard, but learning the hard way has always proven to be worthwhile.
 You may blow your account once, twice or more.
 But if blowing your account doesn’t teach you anything new about how to make money in the forex market, then I don’t know what else will.
 I must mention here that it’s only wise and important to actually start with real money but with money that you can afford to lose in exchange for a couple of lessons.
 Once you find what works and build some discipline, you can start to make consistent profits.
 Things will start to fall into place.
 Most traders quit after losing a couple of times, that’s OK, because then they learn that trading forex is not for them.
 Forex trading can’t be for everyone, the same way dancing is not for me.
 I have met really awesome girls in big clubs but lost them just because I don’t know how to dance even though the money from trading is sitting there somewhere.
 But life has to go on.

 “Only those who dare to fail greatly can ever achieve greatly.” – Robert F. Kennedy